Topological insulators and geometry of vector bundles: Topology of vector bundles

 \subsection{Pullback construction and topology}

-Recall that both real plane bundle $M$ and eigenspace bundle for two-level quantum system $V$ can be defined by a vector field.
-For the former it is the field of plane normals $\vec m$, while for the latter it is the field $\vec h$ that encodes the Hamiltonian by a point in the space of Pauli matrices.
-In both cases, the vector field on the base space $\Surf$ gives rise to the map from $\Surf$ to the sphere $S^2$.
-Here we consider a general way to define vector bundles by a map to the base space of some other bundle.
+Consider the tangent bundle $T\Surf_g$ of a genus $g$ surface as a complex line bundle.
+In this section, we will derive a formula for the Chern number $c(T\Surf_g)$, generalizing results of Eq.~\eqref{Eq:TorusSphere}.
+Here, finding the Chern number directly by application of either side of Eq.~\eqref{Eq:ChernStokes} would be a tedious task.
+Fortunately, there is a way to do this without any computation.
+Recall that the real plane bundle \eqref{Eq:VFCLB} and the eigenspace bundle for two-level quantum system \eqref{Eq:TLHCLB} can be defined by a vector field.
+In both cases, the vector field over the base space $\Surf$ gives rise to the map from $\Surf$ to the sphere $S^2$, according to \eqref{Eq:VectorMap}.
+Below, we consider a general way to define a vector bundle $V$ over $\Surf$ given a map from $\Surf$ to the base space of another bundle $E$.
+Then we will discuss how the properties of this map and the topology of $E$ determine the topology of the new bundle $V$.